LucianoMalagola/Montecarlo-Stocks/README.md

 ## Goals and Improvements
 - Add more user controls for simulation parameters (e.g., custom forecast horizon, number of simulations).
 - Allow for additional statistical outputs and risk metrics.
-- Enhance visualizations with interactive charts (e.g., Plotly).
+- Enhance visualizations with interactive charts (e.g. Plotly).